Chateau de Losse, Dordogne visitors guide

 Below this area near the stables is a large formal area with clipped box edging a square pattern and inside balls of clipped lavender and santolina.
 A water rill along the centre leads to a water fountain on one edge.

-There is a picnic area for picnics at the chateau or alternatively there is a tea room in the 'Jardin de la Princess'.
+There is a picnic area for picnics at chateau de Losee and there is a tea room in the 'Jardin de la Princess'.